Ting H. Liu

 Ting Liu is an associate in Robbins Geller Rudman & Dowd LLP’s San Diego office, where her practice focuses on complex securities litigation.
-Most recently, she was a member of the Firm’s trial team in Hsu v.
+Most recently, Ting obtained a $350 million settlement on the eve of trial in Smilovits v.
+First Solar, Inc., the fifth-largest PSLRA settlement ever recovered in the Ninth Circuit.
+She was also a member of the Firm’s trial team in Hsu v.
 Puma Biotechnology, Inc., No. SACV15-0865 (C.D.
 Cal.), a securities fraud class action that resulted in a verdict in favor of investors after a two-week jury trial.

 Following graduation, Ting worked in the Regulatory Affairs department of First Allied Securities.
 Ting then returned to serve as a judicial law clerk to the Honorable Anthony J. Battaglia for two years before accepting a position with the Firm.